Teddy Randazzo: Later life and death

-Randazzo’s first wife was Victoria Pike, with whom he also had a daughter, Elisa Randazzo.
+There is some confusion about Teddy's wives, who and how many there were.
+According to primary source research, Teddy's first wife was Caroline Van Loock, a Las Vegas show girl who came from Alaska.
+They met in Las Vegas where they both performed.
+They are survived by a son, Teddy Randazzo, Jr. who lives in California.
+Randazzo’s (second) wife was Victoria Pike, with whom he had a daughter, Elisa Randazzo.
 Randazzo and Pike wrote a lot of songs together, amongst which Rain in My Heart by Frank Sinatra.
 They divorced in 1977.

 Randazzo later married R. Shelly Kunewa of Hawaii and divided his time between their home in the islands and their home in Florida for most of the latter half of his life.
 He continued writing and producing.
 Randazzo produced and arranged Keola & Kapono Beamer's Honolulu City Lights album for Tom Moffatt's Paradise Records Label.
 The title song was a hit and the album became a local classic in Hawaii.
 In 2004, the editors of Honolulu Magazine asked a panel of local recording industry veterans to rank their choices for the best Hawaii album "of all time."
 Honolulu City Lights was chosen as number 1.

 Randazzo died at the age of 68 at his home in Orlando.
 He is survived by seven children, including his eldest son Teddy Randazzo Jr., and daughter Elisa Randazzo.